flusio/Flus/docs/production.md

 ## Optional: Set a brand name

-The generic brand name is “flusio”, but you might want to change it to distinguish your instance from the other ones.
+The generic brand name is “Flus”, but you might want to change it to distinguish your instance from the other ones.
 This is pretty simple: uncomment the `APP_BRAND` variable in your `.env` file, and set the name of your choice.
 It’s recommended to choose a short name.